Ready to enroll? Click here for a list of upcoming public classes.

 For Parents and Tweens (ages 10-12) ~ Girls and boys are taught separately.

-A four-week interactive series that addresses the challenging questions tweens face during puberty in a fun and engaging manner.
+A four-session interactive series that addresses the challenging questions tweens face during puberty in a fun and engaging manner.
 Rites of Passage prepares tweens for adolescence by generating an open dialogue with their parents and helps them develop a sense of normalcy about the changes and challenges of puberty.

 This series of classes gives parents the foundation and necessary tools to continue open conversations with their children now and in the future.
 Open dialogues create strong bonds between parents and tweens.

 Some of the topics discussed include, but are not limited to:

 - Social Media

 Rites of Passage is taught by a certified Birds & Bees Connection Educator using our copyrighted guidebooks.
 Parents attend all sessions; tweens attend all but the first session.